 Never look at an object as you generally look at it, because it is not in front of you.
 The pervasiveness of the location of every object necessitates the acceptance of its presence everywhere.
 So you are actually looking, so-called, at an object which is pervading you from all sides.
 A good manager or executive considers every aspect of an issue before taking a step.
-He looks ahead, looks behind, looks to the right and to the left, and to the top and bottom.
+He looks ahead, looks behind, looks to the right and to the left, and to the top and the bottom.
 Every side of an issue is taken into consideration.
 This is not only in business management, but even in legal arguments in court.
 You cannot give stereotyped arguments and not take into consideration the consequences and repercussions of the statement that you are making in regard to the implications of the case.
 So is the case of a general in an army.
 He does not just go ahead foolishly.
 He takes into consideration all aspects of the situation before acting.

 Therefore, before starting actual meditational practice, the yoga student should clarify the intention.
-You must know very well that yoga is not a change in the way of doing things, but a change in the way of your being itself, because all doing proceeds from being.
+You must know very well that yoga is not a change in the way of doing things, but a change in the way of your being itself because all doing proceeds from being.
 Whatever you are, that comes out of you.
 The doing cannot be great if you yourself are not a great person.
 A puny, stupid individual cannot perform great things, because the thing that is done is an emanation of one’s own self.
 A finite individual cannot produce an infinite result.
 It is necessary to know there is a parallel action taking place between oneself and everything that one thinks or sees.
-Action is not taking place outside; it is taking place everywhere, wherever you start doing something, so the reaction also will come from every side.
+Action is not taking place outside; it is taking place everywhere, so wherever you start doing something, the reaction will come from every side.

-Whatever you have learned up to this time is a great fundamental scientific solution to the perceptional process that I have presented before you, and is a very important thing to remember.
+Whatever you have learned up to this time is a great fundamental scientific solution to the perceptional process that I have presented before you, and it is very important to remember.
 It is a change in the way of seeing things, primarily in how you see and evaluate a thing.
 You can initially sit for meditation without going very deep into this technique.
 This is an exercise.
 Just cast your eyes around you, and think, “What am I seeing?
 I am seeing something, a vast phenomenon of nature in front of me.
 What is there behind me?
 The same nature that is in front of me is behind me.
 What is there to the right?
-The same nature.
+The same nature, spreading itself like a sea.
 What is there to the left?
 The same nature.
 What is there above me?
 The same thing.
 What is below me?
 The same thing.
 What is there, finally?”

 The thing that you are seeing is not in one place.
 Can you adjust your mind to the acceptance of this position that when you behold a thing, you are beholding that which is in all places?
 This means your dealing with a thing is actually a dealing with that which is surrounding you from all sides.
-A thing is an atmosphere, rather than an individual substance.
-This requires tremendous power of will because for years and years you have been thinking in one way, that you are the son or daughter of some parents, you live in a city or a village, you have these relations, you have this and that.
-This is not the way of looking in yoga, because there is an issue of pervasiveness involved in the yoga exercise.
+A thing is an atmosphere rather than a substance.
+This requires tremendous power of will because for years and years you have been thinking in one way: that you are the son or daughter of some parents, you live in a city or a village, you have these relations, you have this and that.
+This is not the way of looking in yoga because there is a pervasiveness involved in the yoga exercise.
 Even if it is a simple exercise like yoga asana, it is not an activity of one individual body taking place.
 It is a pervasive relationship that the body has with the atmosphere in which it is involved and the substance out of which it is made.

 You do yoga asana, bend the body in different ways, but you have also to bend the relationship of this body with the nature of which the body is made.
 The whole of nature is doing yoga asana.
 If nature is opposed to you, and you cannot accommodate yourself with what is happening outside, then the exercise remains an isolated effort, not bringing any particular result.
 When you sit for meditation, remember that the whole of nature is sitting here.
 This is a fact.
 You are physically connected to everything in the universe, all nature.
 The entire nature is sitting here, erect, straight, poised, adjusted, and complete on all sides.